 Additionally, vitamin B12 is important for energy production.
-However, there’s currently no evidence that taking B12 supplements increases energy levels in people who are not deficient in this nutrient (3).
+However, there’s currently no evidence that taking B12 supplements increases energy levels in people who are not deficient in this nutrient (

-Vitamin B12 is found mostly in animal products, including meats, seafood, dairy products and eggs.
-It’s also added to some processed foods, such as cereal and non-dairy milk.
+Vitamin B12 is found mostly in animal products, including meats, seafood, dairy products, and eggs.
+It’s also added to some processed foods, such as cereal and nondairy milk.

 Because your body can store B12 for several years, serious B12 deficiency is rare, but up to 26% of the population may have a mild deficiency.
-Over time, B12 deficiency can lead to complications like anemia, nerve damage and fatigue.
+Over time, B12 deficiency can lead to complications like anemia, nerve damage, and fatigue (

-- Following a vegetarian or vegan diet
+- following a vegetarian or vegan diet

-- Being over 50 years old
+- being over 50 years old

-- Gastrointestinal disorders, including Crohn’s disease and celiac disease
+- gastrointestinal disorders, including Crohn’s disease and celiac disease

-- Surgery on the digestive tract, such as weight loss surgery or bowel resection
+- surgery on the digestive tract, such as weight loss surgery or bowel resection

-- Metformin and acid-reducing medications
+- metformin and acid-reducing medications

-- Specific genetic mutations, such as MTHFR, MTRR and CBS
+- specific genetic mutations, such as MTHFR, MTRR, and CBS

-- Regular consumption of alcoholic beverages
+- regular consumption of alcoholic beverages

 Vitamin B12 is an important nutrient that plays a critical role in your body.
-It’s mainly found in animal products, and some may be at risk of not getting enough from diet alone.
+It’s mainly found in animal products, and some people may be at risk of not getting enough from diet alone.

-The recommended daily intake (RDI) for vitamin B12 for people over 14 is 2.4 mcg (1).
+The recommended daily intake (RDI) for vitamin B12 for people over 14 is 2.4 micrograms (mcg) (

-However, you may want to take more or less, depending on your age, lifestyle and specific situation.
+However, you may want to take more or less, depending on your age, lifestyle, and specific situation.

-Note that the percent of vitamin B12 your body can absorb from supplements is not very high — it’s estimated that your body only absorbs 10 mcg of a 500-mcg B12 supplement (7).
+Note that the percent of vitamin B12 your body can absorb from supplements is not very high — it’s estimated that your body only absorbs 10 mcg of a 500-mcg B12 supplement (

 Here are some recommendations for B12 dosages for specific circumstances.

-Adults Under Age 50
+Adults under age 50

-For people over 14, the RDI for vitamin B12 is 2.4 mcg (1).
+For people over 14, the RDI for vitamin B12 is 2.4 mcg (

 Most people meet this requirement through diet.

-For example, if you ate two eggs for breakfast (1.2 mcg of B12), 3 ounces (85 grams) of tuna for lunch (2.5 mcg of B12), and 3 ounces (85 grams) of beef for dinner (1.4 mcg of B12), you would consume more than double your daily B12 needs (1).
+For example, if you ate two eggs for breakfast (1 mcg of B12), 3 ounces (oz.), or 85 grams (g), of tuna for lunch (2.5 mcg of B12), and 3 oz.
+(85 g) of beef for dinner (2.4 mcg of B12), you would consume more than double your daily B12 needs (

 Therefore, supplementing with B12 is not recommended for healthy people in this age group.